ADAPTIVE LEARNING CLASSES

 Shouldn't your learning be, too?

-Shoreline instructors have designed each of the three classes to utilize technology developed by CogBooks, a leading adaptive learning company.
+As of today, Shoreline Community College instructors have designed three classes to utilize technology developed by CogBooks, a leading adaptive learning company.
 With the help of CogBooks, the instructor personalizes learning for each individual in the class.
 The goal is to improved learning and reduce study times.

 While this is a pilot of the technology in these three courses, students who successfully complete these courses will receive standard college credit, along with the experience of participating in a new approach to online learning.